Sorry, the 2019-2020 ecatalog will be released soon.

 In the meantime, please download our PDF version

-The Career Pathway Certificate of Completion: Emergency Medical Technician (EMT) program offers career training for entry-level personnel as an Emergency Medical Technician (EMT) with the added education of a more rich history of EMS and the safety and well-being of the EMT.
+The Career Pathway Certificate of Completion: Emergency Medical Technician program offers career training for entry-level personnel as an Emergency Medical Technician (EMT) with the added education of a more rich history of Emergency Medical Services and the safety and well-being of the EMT.
 Successful completion of this EMT Career Pathway Certificate of Completion leads to eligibility to sit for the State of Oregon and National Registry of Emergency Medical Technicians (NREMT) certifying exam.
-To see how this Career Pathway Certificate links to other programs click here.
+To see how this Career Pathway Certificate links to others in the Pathway click here.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

 |EMT152||Emergency Medical Technician Part B||5|